A ductless mini-split installed below the roofline ceiling on the second story of a home

 What Is a Ductless Mini-Split?

-Before we get into the voltages that different types of mini-split use, let’s remind ourselves of the basics.
+Before we get into the voltages that different types of mini-splits use, let’s remind ourselves of the basics.

 A ductless mini-split is a type of heat pump that is permanently installed in your home as a means of heating and cooling.
-A mini-split system is “split” into at least two main parts—an outdoor unit and one or more indoor units, also known as air handlers or head units.
+A mini-split system is “split” into at least two main parts—an outdoor unit and one or more indoor units, also known as air handlers or simply “heads.”

-These distinct components contrast with a packaged heat pump or AC unit, containing all the system mechanisms (the condenser, compressor, and evaporator) in a single unit.
+These distinct components contrast with a packaged heat pump or AC unit, which contains all the system mechanisms (the condenser, compressor, and evaporator) in a single unit.

 The indoor unit contains the other coil, used as the evaporator when the system operates in cooling mode, and the condenser in heating mode.